jnttt/jnttt.github.io/README.md

 Inspired by Gameboy Harvest Moon: Friends of Mineral Town This was part of a game from my childhood.

+Program generated using HTML, CSS, and JavaScript.

+How to access use this link: https://jnttt.github.io/

 Code Snippet

 function high() {
   if (numArr[1] >= numArr[0] === true) {
     numArr.shift();